suckrowPierre/DiffuseSynth/README.md

 2. Initialize a model.
 This step may take some time during the first run, causing the plugin to freeze momentarily.
 Monitor the server console until the download and setup are complete.
 If a timeout occurs in the plugin, hit refresh after the setup is complete.
 (Select 'cuda' if running on hardware with a Nvidia GPU, 'mps' if running on Apple Silicon, and 'cpu' as a fallback)
 3. Enter a prompt in the designated field.
 4. Click the "Generate" button.
 5. Select the appropriate MIDI input device.
+If using as a standalone click option and then select your MIDI device
 6. Enjoy creating and playing sounds!

 ## Modelevaluation